stuyvesant-cs/dwlessons/fcs/32_neighbors-of.md

 --

 `neighbors4`
-- Reports an agentset containing the 8 patches surrounding the calling agent.
+- Reports an agentset containing the 4 patches that share an edge with the calling agent. (directly up, down, left, and right)